HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: Experiments

 \subsection{Unconditional Protein Sequence-Structure Co-Generation}

-In this task, models are required to generate proteins with both protein sequences and structures simultaneously, using only the specified protein length as input.
-We compare our \ourname{} model with one state-of-the-art protein co-generation method, i.e., La-Proteina~\citep{geffner2025laproteina}, and four multimodal protein models, i.e., MultiFlow~\citep{campbell2024generative}, ESM3~\citep{hayes2025simulating}, DPLM-2~\citep{wang2024dplm}, and DPLM-2.1~\citep{hsieh2025elucidating}.
+In this task, models are required to generate protein sequences and structures simultaneously, using only the specified protein length as input.
+We compare our \ourname{} model with three state-of-the-art protein co-generation methods, i.e., MultiFlow~\citep{campbell2024generative}, La-Proteina~\citep{geffner2025laproteina} and PLAID~\citep{lu2025all}, and three multimodal pLMs, i.e., ESM3~\citep{hayes2025simulating}, DPLM-2~\citep{wang2024dplm}, and DPLM-2.1~\citep{hsieh2025elucidating}.
 For protein lengths of 100, 200, 300, 400, and 500, we generate 100 proteins per method at each length, with five independent runs using different random seeds.
 Moreover, $ 5 \times 100 $ distinct PDB proteins are randomly selected to serve as reference samples.